 When a Senior Executive says: “Let’s Break Down the Silos”, then one of two things typically happen.
 Both have the same result: Inefficiency and lack of trust in leadership.

-These approaches to create more collaboration makes employees lose faith in their leaderships ability to lead.
+These approaches to create more collaboration make employees lose faith in their leadership ability to lead.

-The illustration shows what is often desired, when people talk “Let’s Break Down the Silos”.The result look intriguing when displayed from a network perspective.
+The illustration shows what is often desired when people talk “Let’s Break Down the Silos”.The result looks intriguing when displayed from a network perspective.